Fish Bowl Terrarium: The Complete DIY Guide (& Where to Buy)

 Pour in enough to cover your plants’ roots comfortably.

-Pack the substrate around it to keep it secure, and if you like, sculpt or slope the substrate for a more dynamic landscape.
+Next, this is a good time to add in any large hardscape items that might serve as structural elements (such as stones or driftwood).
+Pack the substrate around it to keep it secure, and if you like, sculpt or slope the substrate as you see fit.

 3. Selecting the Right Plants